qiaochloe/bph-site/README.md

     - [x] Add client guess submission
     - [x] Add server side validation
     - [x] Display previous guesses
+    - [x] Validate that the guess is not an empty string
 - [x] Handle authentication
-- [x] Handle session management
     - [x] Add registration page
     - [x] Add login page
+    - [x] Add session management
+    - [x] Add middleware
+    - [x] Redesign the login page to look more like the registration page
 - [x] Finish data-modeling using gph-site/puzzles/models.py
-- [x] Add middleware for authentication
-- [x] Redesign the login page to look more like the registration page
-- [x] Add puzzle drop system when the hunt starts
+- [x] Add puzzle drop system
     - [x] Display list of puzzles dynamically
-- [x] Reload the page when the user submits a guess
+    - [x] Display puzzles when hunt starts
+- [x] Add hinting system
+    - [x] Add hint request form
+    - [x] Add previous hints table
+    - [x] Add hint response table in the admin panel

 ## By Puzzlethon

-Please mark the TODO list when you are done with something.
-These are just high-level tasks that need to be done, but you can add more specific tasks as you work on them.
-There are also more tasks marked with `TODO` scattered around the codebase.

-### Backend
+**Goals:**

+1. In terms of hunt logistics:
+    1. Registration opens
+    2. Registration closes
+    3. When the hunt starts, puzzles drop
+    4. When the hunt ends, guesses are frozen

+2. Teams can:
+    1. Register (`src/app/register`)
+    2. Login (`src/app/login`)
+    3. Make guesses (`src/app/puzzle/components/GuessForm.tsx`)
+    4. See previous guesses (`src/app/puzzle/components/PreviousGuessTable.tsx`)
+    5. Request hints (`src/app/puzzle/components/HintForm.tsx`)
+    6. See previous hints (`src/app/puzzle/components/PreviousHintTable.tsx`)
+    7. See the leaderboard (`src/app/leaderboard`)

+3. Admins can:
+    1. See all teams (`src/app/admin/teams`)
+    2. See all guesses (`src/app/admin/guesses`)
+    3. See all requests for hints (`src/app/admin/hints`)
+    4. Give teams hints (`src/app/admin/hints`)

+**TODO Backlog:**

+- [ ] Make the leaderboard page order by puzzles completed
-- [ ] Validate that the guess is not an empty string
+- [ ] Add logic for "completing the hunt"
 - [ ] Validate that the guess has not already been submitted before
 - [ ] Automatically convert the guess to uppercase alphabetic characters

-### Frontend
-- [ ] Add React hooks to update "login" to "logout" on the top right corner when the user is logged in
+- [ ] Update "login" to "logout" on the nav bar when the user is logged in
+- [ ] Hash and salt the password
+- [ ] Validate that the username is not already taken before inserting a new team

 ## By Brown Puzzlehunt

-- [ ] Add admin panel
+- [ ] Extend the admin panel
     - [ ] Add a Big Board (a live-updating team progress page)
     - [ ] Add Submission Queue (a live-updating queue of submitted guesses)
 - [ ] Add test-solving system
+    - [ ] Remember to exclude those users from the leaderboard
 - [ ] Add errata system
-- [ ] Add hinting system
-    - [ ] Add hint request form
-    - [ ] Add hint response form
 - [ ] Discord bot
 - [ ] Logging
 - [ ] Index the database
 - [ ] Redis layer
 - [ ] Add round system
 - [ ] Add password reset

 ## Would be nice to have
 - [ ] Sync guesses between team members using streams